isw-kudos/kudos-docs/docs/boards/kubernetes/minio.md

 # Deploy S3 Storage

-Kudos Boards requires an S3 object store.
+Huddo Boards requires an S3 object store.
 This documentation will deploy a Minio S3 storage container into the Kubernetes setup.

 If you already have externally hosted S3 storage please skip to the [Outcomes section](/boards/kubernetes/minio/#outcomes) to determine your equivalent connection parameters.